 She looked at him in dismay.
-This was everything that she had ever wanted.
+This was everything that she'd ever wanted.
 Spock saying he loved her.
-Why did it have to be now, when he could say or do anything and not even know his own motivation.
+Why did it have to be now, when he could say or do anything and not even know his own motivation?
 She ignored her hopes and dreams and her traitorous heart that only wanted him, and let her intellect rule.

 "It's the burning, Spock.
-You don't know what you are saying.
+You don't know what you're saying.
 I'm going to the bedroom.
-Come in when you are ready."
+Come in when you're ready."

 "Christine, I am not going through Pon Farr.
 It is approximately six months away.
 I know exactly what I am saying."

-She did not turn around.
+She didn't turn around.
 He could not have said what she thought he just said.